 FOR ADVANCED STUDENTS:

-Many ethnographic studies from Africa and elsewhere highlight the significant that women play in market activity in major town and urban centers.
+Many ethnographic studies from Africa and elsewhere highlight the significant role that women play in market activity in major towns and urban centers.
 Why and how do you think this is the case—and does this undercut or confirm assertions that globalization tends to benefit men, on the whole, more than it does women?

 In what ways is Gebusi women’s market activity in fact “irrational” or not?
-What kinds of cultural assertions, and conceptual definitions, would you make to adjudicate—or to reframe—this question
+What kinds of cultural assertions, and conceptual definitions, would you make to adjudicate—or to reframe—this question?

 Gebusi schooling evokes the “diploma disease” in many developing countries, in which those who graduate are often unemployed—and overeducated for the jobs they can get and find meaningful.
 Do you think this is also true for Gebusi, or not, given that they have little market economy to begin with?
 What larger issues—theoretically, and comparatively concerning cultural context—are at stake in addressing this question?

-What is similar and different the challenges faced by Gebusi youth in place like Nomad and Gasumi Corners in the late 1990 they and others would face as migrants to large cities?
+What is similar to and different from the challenges faced by Gebusi youth in places like Nomad and Gasumi Corners in the late 1990s relative to what they and others would face as migrants to large cities?

 Chapter 9: Mysterious Romance, Marital Choice